vendramin/vendramin.github.io/bachelor_topics.md

 * Villarino, Mark B.; Gasarch, William; Regan, Kenneth W. Hilbert's proof of his irreducibility theorem.
 Amer.
 Math.
 Monthly 125 (2018), no. 6, 513-530.

 ---
+### A nice theorem of Jacobson

+Here is an easy algebra exercise that we all know: if $x^2 = x$ for every element $x$ of a ring, then the ring is commutative.
+Fewer people know that a similar property holds if we assume $x^3 = x$ or $x^4 = x$.
+These cases are harder to prove.
+There is a very beautiful theorem of Jacobson stating that a ring is commutative if the condition $x^n = x$ holds for all $x$.
+This highly non-trivial beautiful result can be generalized in several different directions.
+And even better: one enters the theory of polynomial identity rings.

+##### References

+* I. N. Herstein.
+Noncommutative rings, volume 15 of Carus Mathematical Monographs.
+Mathematical Association of America, Washington, DC, 1994.
+Reprint of the 1968 original, With an afterword by Lance W. Small.

+---
 ### Why is $\pi$ irrational?

 We all know that $\pi$ is irrational, don’t we?
 Fewer people may know that